Conoco: History

 In 1981, Dome Petroleum made a tender offer for 20% of Conoco.
 More than 50% of Conoco shares were tendered, evidence that shareholders were unhappy, and several companies made their own tender offers to take over Conoco.
-Cash rich and wanting to diversify, Seagram Company Ltd. engineered a takeover of Conoco.
-Although Seagram acquired a 32.2% stake in Conoco, DuPont was brought in as a "white knight" by the oil company and entered the bidding war.
+Cash-rich and wanting to diversify, Seagram Company Ltd. engineered a takeover of Conoco.
+Although Seagram acquired a 32.2% stake in Conoco, DuPont was brought in as a white knight by the oil company and entered the bidding war.
 Mobil Corporation, the nation's second-largest oil company at the time, also joined the bid, and borrowed $5 billion to bid for Cocono.
 In the end, Seagram and Mobil lost out in the Conoco bidding war.
-In exchange for its stake in Conoco Inc, Seagram became a 24.3% owner (almost one-quarter of stock / interest) of the DuPont company.
+In exchange for its stake in Conoco Inc, Seagram became a 24.3% owner (almost one-quarter of stock/interest) of the DuPont company.
 By 1995, Seagram was DuPont's largest single shareholder with four seats on the board of directors.

-In 1998, DuPont sold 30% of Conoco, and in 1999, DuPont sold the remaining 70% stake it holds in Conoco Inc. When the independent Conoco went public in October 1998, under a retooled name, Continental Oil Company, it resulted in the largest IPO in history.
-In 2001, Conoco announced it has agreed to buy Gulf Canada for C$6.7 billion dollars (Canadian), (equal to $4.3 billion, in the United States currency).
+In 1998, DuPont sold 30% of Conoco, and in 1999, DuPont sold the remaining 70% stake it held in Conoco Inc. When the independent Conoco went public in October 1998, under its original name, Continental Oil Company, it resulted in the largest IPO in history.
+In 2001, Conoco announced it has agreed to buy Gulf Canada for C$6.7 billion (US$4.3 billion).
 Conoco merged with Phillips Petroleum in 2002 to form ConocoPhillips.